Florida Institute of Technology

 Shanysse Emerenciana

-Shanysse Emerenciana was named assistant coach of the Florida Tech softball program in September 2021 after serving as a graduate assistant coach for the team from Fall 2019 to Spring 2021.
-She was a two-year member of the Florida Tech softball team from 2017 to 2019.
+She served as a graduate assistant coach for the team from Fall 2019 to Spring 2021.
+She was a two-year Florida Tech softball team member from 2017 to 2019.

 During her time as a graduate assistant coach, Emerenciana helped in all aspects of running the program including working with the infield players, athlete development and hitting.
 She assisted in the development of game plans, recruiting, organizing transportation as well as academic success of the scholar-athletes.
 Additionally, she ran camps and clinics for the team.